Hodgkin Lymphoma

 • HIV: increased risk of HL in patients who are HIV positive

-• Epstein-Barr virus (EBV): detected in nearly 45% patients with HL
+• Epstein-Barr virus (EBV): detected in nearly 45% of HL cases

 There's more to see -- the rest of this topic is available only to subscribers.